Belmont Bee Company

 The Finest Local Honey From Our Apiary

 At the Belmont Bee Company, our focus is on the watchful care of our bees as they work busily to produce one of the most amazing, all-natural, and delicious products on earth.
-We have begun to expand our apiaries and, in the spring, will have hives in both Belmont, MA and Lexington, MA.
-We are making plans to expand into New Hampshire in 2021, as well.
+We recently expanded our apiaries to a dozen hives in the beautiful Rock Meadow Conservation Area in Belmont, MA.
+Our bees seem to love it there – plenty of flowers, water and sunshine!

 Our Local Honey